 At the end of a Supported Lodgings placement, you are most likely to be moving on independently, often into a room in a shared house.
 Many young people (about 1/3) find that they are able to return home after a stay in Supported Lodgings.

-We have hosts offering their homes as Supported Lodgings placements in Hampshire, Surrey, Berkshire, Dorset, and West Sussex.
+We have hosts offering their homes as Supported Lodgings placements in Hampshire, Surrey, Berkshire, Dorset, West Sussex and Wiltshire.

 Supported Lodgings has been a stepping stone for gaining my independence into the big wide world.
 I couldn’t have done it without my lovely hosts.